AusClimateService/TIGGE/README.md

 ## ECMWF TIGGE Data Parameters

-The ECMWF TIGGE dataset has specific characteristics and parameters.
-This tool retrieves data with the following specifications:
+This tool retrieves data from the ECMWF model with the following specifications:

 #### Forecast Types
 - Control Forecast (cf): 1 ensemble member